 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-D’arcy Bloom may have begun as the resident bartender on SYFY’s Resident Alien, but lately she’s been searching for something more.
+D’arcy Bloom may have begun as the resident bartender on SYFY’s Resident Alien, but she’s been searching for something more.
 The queen of barbs and jabs is no stranger to consuming a lot of alcohol, but she wants to change that behavior.
 That hasn’t affected her wit, which is skillfully deployed by actress Alice Wetterlund.

 The masterful comedic timing that Wetterlund brings to the character doesn’t come out of nowhere; she is a stand-up comedian as well as an actress.
 She has a versatility that certainly plays a part in enriching D’arcy’s presence on the show.

-“The older you get, the more confident you are, the wiser you get… and I also love as I age, I actually become less attractive to serial killers,” Wetterlund says in the special.
+“The older you get, the more confident you are, the wiser you get... and I also love as I age, I actually become less attractive to serial killers,” Wetterlund says in the special.
 “It’s a perk, you know?”
 She goes on to talk about how the term “Peeping Tom” should change, and that maybe violence against women should actually be taken seriously.
 One of the terms she suggests is “Punching Paul.”

-Cops shouldn’t expect her to be “less sexy” in her own bedroom.
+She went on to joke about how she once ran after a stalker, but was dressed the same way he was, in a black hoodie.
 “So if I caught up to him, it would look like I just wanted to intern,” she said.
 “Hey, wanted to see if I could break into this, get some Peeping Tammy’s in there.”

 She brings up her own alcoholism in the same special, another subject that directly relates to D’arcy.

-“I stopped drinking in 2016…” she says, adding, “…wrong year to stop.”
+“I stopped drinking in 2016...” she says, adding, “... wrong year to stop.”
 She goes into more detail, saying, “I was a messy drunk, I had to clean up my act, basically I was getting drunk and punching people who weren’t Nazis.”

 How did she feel about alcohol while she was active?
 “Oh, it’s like my best friend, it’s the only thing I trust,” she said of her drinking days.
 When a friend asked if she drank every day, she joked about responding, “Oh yeah, but only because I need to.”